RakhithJK/freedomofpress-dangerzone-wiki/Installing-Dangerzone.md

 - Fedora 34
 - Fedora 33

-If you use one of these older Linux distros you must [install Docker CE first](https://docs.docker.com/engine/install/).

 ### Debian, Ubuntu, Linux Mint

 Add our repository following [these instructions](https://packagecloud.io/firstlookmedia/code/install#manual-deb), or by running this script: